nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Exporting your save file to a folder: `export`

-Imports a previously saved file to a folder
+You can export a saved file to a folder to your local directory

-Format: `import DIRPATH [-o FILENAME]`
+Format: `export DIRPATH [-o FILENAME]`

 <div markdown="block" class="alert alert-info">